-The onset of the COVID 19 pandemic in early 2020, and the resulting public health advise and safety measures rapidly changed the working practices of Sport Ireland Facilities DAC.
+Since the onset of the COVID 19 pandemic in early 2020, Sport Ireland Facilities DAC has continued to adapt response measures in line with public health advice.
 Sport Ireland Facilities DAC has monitored the developments closely, looking to mitigate the risks that may affect Sport Ireland Facilities DAC business operations, staff and stakeholders.
 Actions taken by the Sport Ireland Facilities DAC includes: -